simp/rubygem-simp-rake-helpers/README.md

 Some environment variables have been added to help you work with different types of testing scenarios and are documented below.

+By default, only the modules found in the local `.fixtures.yml` file will be included.

 * `SIMP_RSPEC_PUPPETFILE`
   * Ignore the local `.fixtures.yml` and use the modules listed in the specified Puppetfile
   * Downloaded items that are not Puppet modules will be removed from the